Mansakondo/Mansakondo.github.io/index.md

 * I taught myself programming and web development.
 * I worked as a volunteer in an association to teach kids how to code.
 * I wrote several gems.
-* I started to work on some Ruby projects as a freelancer.
 * I became a [Rails contributor](https://contributors.rubyonrails.org/contributors/mansakondo/commits).

 ### I enjoy...